-- 1. If an AQL set in Section 4.2, Table 11: Quarterly Groundwater Compliance Monitoring for POC Wells, Table 12: Biennial Groundwater Compliance Monitoring for Tailing Impoundment POC Wells, Table 13: Biennial Groundwater Compliance Monitoring for Chase Creek POC Wells, or Table 14: Biennial Groundwater Compliance Monitoring for All Other POC Wells has been exceeded, the permittee may conduct verification sampling for those pollutant(s) that were above their respective AQL(s) within 5 days of becoming aware of the exceedance.
-The permittee may use results of another sample taken between the date of the last sampling event and the date of receiving the result as verification. - If verification sampling does not confirm an AQL exceedance, no further action is needed under this Section. - 3.
-If verification sampling confirms that an AQL was exceeded for any parameter or if the permittee opts not to perform verification sampling, then, the permittee shall increase the frequency of monitoring for those parameters to monthly for those pollutant(s) that were above their respective AQL(s).
-In addition, the permittee shall initiate an evaluation for the cause of the violation within 24 hours, or as soon as practicable, including inspection of all discharging units and all related pollution control devices, and review of any operational and maintenance practices that might have resulted in unexpected discharge.
+- 1. If an AQL set in Section 4.2 Compliance or Operational Monitoring, Table 11 Quarterly Groundwater Compliance Monitoring for POC Wells, Table 12 Biennial Groundwater Compliance Monitoring for Tailing Impoundment POC Wells, Table 13 Biennial Groundwater Compliance Monitoring for Chase Creek POC Wells or Table 14 Biennial Groundwater Compliance Monitoring for all Other POC Wells has been exceeded, the permittee may conduct verification sampling for those pollutant(s) that were above their respective AQL(s) within 5 days of becoming aware of the exceedance.
+The permittee may use results of another sample taken between the date of the last sampling event and the date of receiving the result as verification. - 2.
+If verification sampling does not confirm an AQL exceedance, no further action is needed under this Section. - 3.
+If verification sampling confirms that the AQL is violated for those pollutant(s) that were above their respective AQL(s) or if the permittee opts not to perform verification sampling, then the permittee shall increase the frequency of monitoring to monthly for those pollutant(s) that were above their respective AQL(s).
+In addition, the permittee shall immediately initiate an evaluation for the cause of the violation, including inspection of all discharging units and all related pollution control devices, and review of any operational and maintenance practices that might have resulted in unexpected discharge.

-The permittee also shall submit a report according to Section 2.7.3 Permit Violation and Alert Level Status Reporting, which includes a summary of the findings of the investigation, the cause of the violation, and actions taken to resolve the problem.
+The permittee also shall submit a report according to Section 2.7.3 Permit Violation and AL Status Reporting, which includes a summary of the findings of the investigation, the cause of the violation, and actions taken to resolve the problem.
 A verified exceedance of an AQL will be considered a violation unless the permittee demonstrates within 30 days that the exceedance was not caused or contributed to by pollutants discharged from the facility.
 Unless the permittee has demonstrated that the exceedance was not caused or contributed to by pollutants discharged from the facility, the permittee shall consider and ADEQ may require corrective action that may include control of the source of discharge, cleanup of affected soil, surface water, or groundwater, and mitigation of the impact of pollutants on existing uses of the aquifer.
-Corrective actions shall either be specifically identified in this permit, included in the contingency plan, or separately approved according to Section 2.6.6 Corrective Actions.
+Corrective actions shall either be specifically identified in this permit, included in an ADEQ approved contingency plan, or separately approved according to Section 2.6.6 Corrective Actions.

-- 4. Upon review of the submitted report, the Department may amend the permit to require additional monitoring, increased frequency of monitoring, amendments to permit conditions or other actions. - The permittee shall notify any downstream or downgradient users who may be directly affected by the discharge.

-The increased monitoring for those pollutant(s) required as a result of an AQL exceedance may be reduced to the original sampling frequency for each respective pollutant, if the results of three consecutive months demonstrate that the parameter(s) does not exceed their respective AQL(s).
+- 4. Upon review of the submitted report, the Department may amend the permit to require additional monitoring, increased frequency of monitoring, amendments to permit conditions, or other actions. - 5.
+The permittee shall notify any downstream or downgradient users who may be directly affected by the discharge. - 6.
+The increased monitoring for those pollutant(s) required as a result of an AQL exceedance may be reduced to the original sampling frequency for each respective pollutant, if the results of sampling from three consecutive months demonstrate that the parameter(s) does not exceed their respective AQL(s).